defectiveturrent/climbu/README.md

 ...
 Ok, I'm not finished it too.
 It's coming yet.

 ## The license
-This project is lincensed under GPLv3 license, so you are free to do everything (or almost everything) with my language.
+This project is lincensed under GPLv3, so you are free to do everything (or almost everything) with my language.